mmelwani/DEWPython/README.md

 - Updated stored species to include slop16
 - Integrated SUPCRTBL/supcrt96
 - Updated functionality (plots, automatic feeding, search function)
+- Automatic input function updated (2022/10/30).
+Now you can use it in the form as shown in `tools/Example-dew-calc.ipynb`.
+- Tools added

 ### Planned updates